Hunting for open clusters in Gaia EDR3: $628$ new open clusters found with OCfinder: The OCfinder method

 \subsection{Astrometric clustering with DBSCAN}

-In each of the $L\times L$ deg$^2$ regions, we run the density-based clustering algorithm \texttt{DBSCAN} \citep{dbscan} to find statistical overdensities that may belong to real OCs. \texttt{DBSCAN} relies in two input parameters, that are $\epsilon$ and $minPts$, to define a density threshold and searches for overdensities above the threshold.
+In each of the $L\times L$ deg$^2$ regions, we ran the density-based clustering algorithm \texttt{DBSCAN} \citep{dbscan} to find statistical overdensities that may belong to real OCs. \texttt{DBSCAN} relies on two input parameters, which are $\epsilon$ and $minPts$, to define a density threshold and it searches for overdensities above the threshold.
 As a brief description, \texttt{DBSCAN} visits each source in the dataset, builds an $N$-dimensional $\epsilon$ neighbourhood around the source, and counts how many sources are within the $\epsilon$ neighbourhood.
-If at least $minPts$ sources are found, they are considered a cluster (we refer to Sect.~2 in PaperI for a \texttt{DBSCAN} description relevant to this application).
+If at least $minPts$ sources are found, they are considered to be a cluster (we refer readers to Sect.~2 in Paper I for a \texttt{DBSCAN} description relevant for this application).

-Similarly to our previous applications of \texttt{OCfinder}, we select several optimal values of $minPts$ which are found, together with $L$, using simulated data.
-In this case, the values of $minPts$ range from $8$ to $16$ stars.
-The computation of the $\epsilon$ parameter is done automatically in each $L\times L$ deg$^2$ region using the fact that OC member stars are closer than random field stars in the multidimensional space including positions, parallax and proper motions.
-In brief, we compute the distribution of distances for each star to its $k_{th}$ nearest neighbour (defined as $k = minPts - 1$), and compare it to the distribution of $k_{th}$ nearest neighbour distances between field stars (with no substructure present).
+Similarly to our previous applications of \texttt{OCfinder}, we selected several optimal values of $minPts$ which were found, together with $L$, using simulated data.
+In this case, the values of $minPts$ range from eight to $16$ stars.
+The computation of the $\epsilon$ parameter was done automatically in each $L\times L$ deg$^2$ region taking advantage of the fact that OC member stars are closer than random field stars in multidimensional space including positions, parallax, and proper motions.
+In brief, we computed the distribution of distances for each star to its $k_{th}$ nearest neighbour (defined as $k = minPts - 1$), and we compared it to the distribution of $k_{th}$ nearest neighbour distances between field stars (with no substructure present).
 Then, $\epsilon$ is defined as the minimum $k_{th}$ distance between field stars, below where the distribution starts to differ from the real distribution (due to the presence of clusters in the latter).
-Again, we refer the reader to Sect.~2.2 in PaperI for exact details in the computation of $\epsilon$.
+Again, we refer the reader to Sect.~2.2 in Paper I for exact details on the computation of $\epsilon$.